 History of ODST

-The Oxford Diocesan Schools Trust (ODST) was set up in July 2012 by the Oxford Diocesan Board of Education (ODBE) to provide an effective vehicle for schools in the Oxford Diocese to come together in order to raise educational standards.
+The Oxford Diocesan Schools Trust (ODST) was set up in July 2012 by the Oxford Diocesan Board of Education (ODBE) to provide an effective vehicle for schools in the Diocese of Oxford to come together in order to raise educational standards.

 The Trust has experience of running small rural schools and large city schools, in both challenging and affluent communities, and is open to both church and community schools.
-It is keen to maintain a balance of different schools to enrich our ODST community.
+We are keen to maintain a balance of different schools to enrich our ODST community.